 Coming to the ideal stitching length, it’s going to vary too, depending on the type of sewing project as well as the fabric being sewed.
 For the usual sewing projects, medium lengths may work well.
 While working on fine fabrics, however, you would want to keep the stitch lengths short.

-When it comes to heavier fabrics, as well as sewing jobs such as gathering or basting, the stitches will need to be long.
+When it comes to heavier fabrics, as well as sewing jobs such as gathering or basting, the stitches will need to belong.

 Menu option